Luftschiffbau Zeppelin: Interwar and Second World War

 Between the mid 1920s and 1940, the company worked closely with the Goodyear Tire and Rubber Company to manufacture a pair of Zeppelins in the United States; to cement this relationship, a joint venture company, the Goodyear-Zeppelin Corporation, was created to handle such activities.
 The first airship to be produced under this initiative, the LZ 126, performed its first flight on 27 August 1924.
 However, the Goodyear-Zeppelin partnership was terminated following the outbreak of the Second World War.
 Despite this, the American company continued to produce blimps for several decades under the Goodyear name.

-During 1926, restrictions on airship construction were relaxed by the Locarno treaties, but acquiring the necessary funds for Luftschiffbau Zeppelin's next project proved problematic in the difficult economic situation of post–First World War Germany, requiring two years of lobbying and publicity work to secure the realization of Graf Zeppelin, christened in honour of the firm's founder.
+During 1926, restrictions on airship construction were relaxed, but acquiring the necessary funds for Luftschiffbau Zeppelin's next project proved problematic in the difficult economic situation of post–First World War Germany, requiring two years of lobbying and publicity work to secure the realization of Graf Zeppelin, christened in honour of the firm's founder.
 On 18 September 1928, when the completed Graf Zeppelin flew for the first time.
 In the following years, it was not only commenced transatlantic commercial passenger flights but performed several record-breaking flights, including a successful circumnavigation of the globe.
 Luftschiffbau Zeppelin was keen to continue advancing the capabilities of its airships and begun design work on an even larger airship during the late 1920s.

 Perhaps the single most famous airship was the LZ 129 Hindenburg, the first of two airships of the Hindenburg class.
 It was a large commercial passenger-carrying rigid airship, being the longest class of flying machine and the largest airship by envelope volume.
 Hindenburg was constructed by the company between 1931 and 1936, and performed its maiden test flight from the Zeppelin dockyards at Friedrichshafen on 4 March 1936, with 87 passengers and crew aboard.
-It subsequently performed propaganda flight around Germany in conjunction with other airships, in addition to transatlantic commercial passenger flights to destinations in both North and South America.
+It subsequently performed propaganda flights around Germany in conjunction with other airships, in addition to transatlantic commercial passenger flights to destinations in both North and South America.